 The mare I rode through these woods was a steady girl, cautious, but not exciteable.
 An unfamiliar noise or an unexpected deer would cause her to step quickly and toss her head for a moment, but then calm would resume.
 At first, she never seemed to notice the people in the woods.
 Or if she did, she didn’t consider them a threat.

-It took my doctor to tell me that my vision changes were probably the result of my alcoholism.
+It took my doctor to tell me that my vision changes were probably the result of my drinking; and inability to eat anything substantial.
 I couldn’t argue.
-By that point I could not eat.
-I could not sleep.
+By that point I could not sleep.
 I was ill most days.
 Grief tends to do that to you.
 Alcohol could numb the pain temporarily, but ultimately made it all so much worse.
+I missed her too much.

 It was late summer when I saw one of the one of them clearly for the first time.
 Though far in the distance I could see that she was a slight girl with long brown hair.
 She seemed to be dressed in a long brown cloak of some sort.
 I could not see her face.
 She simply stood with her back to me as if she were surveying the land in front of her.
 I did not call out as I didn’t want to startle her.
 This time, however, the mare noticed.
 She kept her head turned towards where the girl was standing, her step a bit more lively, as though she did not trust her intentions.